“Is that yansh for you alone?”: Sheena Gakpe turns heads as flaunts her figure

 In a previous story, YEN.com.gh reported that plus-size Ghanaian actress Sheena Gakpe celebrated her curvy figure by sharing videos of herself dancing in various form-fitting ensembles on TikTok.

-Sheena Gakpe, known on the platform as call_me_sheena, loves dance, albeit not a professional performer.
+Sheena Gakpe, known on the platform as call_me_sheena, loves dancing, albeit not a professional performer.

-The actress appears to feel herself in recent videos as she shows her stunning figure.
+The actress appeared to feel herself in recent videos as she showed her stunning figure.
 In one of the clips, she looked simple but confident and radiant as she displayed her dance motions.
-The actress delivered moves as she jammed to a vibey tune in the footage.

 New feature: Сheck out news that is picked for YOU ➡️ click on “Recommended for you” and enjoy!